Mon-Fri 9am - 5pm Mountain time

 Pyrus Krazulya

 Krazulya Pear was developed in Russia and is said to be one of the most delicious and hardiest pears.
-“Krazulya” - meaning “beauty” in Russian - is true to its name in that the pears are a luscious yellow with bright, red cheeks.
+The fruit is juicy and buttery, with a slight spice undertone.“Krazulya” - meaning “beauty” in Russian - is true to its name in that the pears are a luscious yellow with bright, red cheeks.

-A peculiar feature of Krazulya Pear is that the pears can be eaten directly off the tree and don’t need time to ripen.
-The downside is that the pears only keep 1-2 weeks.
+Krazulya Pears are unique as they can be eaten directly off the tree and don’t need time to ripen.
+The downside is that the pears only keep for 1-2 weeks.